dataduke/jekyll-wikibox/wikibox/_posts/2013-04-10-wikibox-pages-views.md

 	| Contents:					| 							|
 	| - Table of Contents- 		|							|

-## Travis View
+## Snippets :View (Box Page)

-A 2 column view with a item list on the left and the selected item on the right like in travis web or notational.
+A 2 column view with a item list on the left and the selected item on the right like in travis web or notational velocity.

 	|	,____________,			|							|
 	|	|____________| FILTER	|	Selected Item		 	|